miso-lims/walkthroughs/_includes/runs-new.md

 ## 5.1 Add a pool to a run

-1. On the Run assigned to you, scroll down to the _Lanes_ section.
+1. On the page of the Run assigned to you, scroll down to the _Lanes_ section.
 1. Check the first the lane.
 1. Click _Assign Pool_ from the toolbar.
 1. Search for the pool you previously created.
 Try _Outstanding Orders (Matched Chemistry)_.